GeorgeWilliamStrong/cpp-wave-simulation/README.md

 # C++ 2D Wave Equation Solver

-A minimal 2D wave equation solver for a variable velocity model using the finite difference method.
+A 2D wave equation solver for a variable velocity model using the finite difference method.

 ![Velocity model and modelled displacement at increasing times](example.png)